saintniyi/PowerBI/README.md

 # PowerBI
-Repository for Power BI reports
+Repository for collection of Power BI analytics and reports